MurphyPone/murphypone.github.io/src/content/ml-4.md

 > Monte Carlo methods can thus be incremental in an episode-by-episode sense, but not in a step-by-step (online) sense...
 Here we use it specifically for methods based on averaging complete returns (as opposed to methods that learn from partial returns, considered in the next chapter).

 Monte Carlo methods sample average _returns_ for state-action pairs like the bandit methods sampled average _rewards_ previously - the difference being each state represents a bandit problem _and_ are interrelated to one another.
-Thus, the problems aren onstationary.
+Thus, the problems are nonstationary.

 To handle this nonstationary component of practical RL contexts, we adapt the General Policy Iteration techniques from CH 4 where we _computed_ value functions to _learning_ value functions from sample returns of an MDP.